mattermost/mattermost-developer-documentation/site/content/extend/plugins/signing-plugins.md

 ```console
 > gpg --list-secret-keys
 ```
-This is your private key and you should keep it secret.
+This is your private key and should be kept secret.
 Your hexadecimal key ID will, of course, be different.
 ```console
 > gpg --export-secret-keys F3FACE45E0DE642C8BD6A8E64C7C6562C192CC1F > ./my-priv-key
 ```